yayouz/petstore-codgen/docs/StoreApi.md

 Delete purchase order by ID

-For valid response try integer IDs with value &lt; 1000.
-Anything above 1000 or nonintegers will generate API errors
+For valid response try integer IDs with positive integer value.\\ \\ Negative or non-integer values will generate API errors

 ### Example
 ```java